Christopherdek/post-install-config/README.md

 </p>

 4. **Create New Agents:**
-   - Enter the Admin panel, open the Agents menu, click on Add New Agent, and create the account credentials for each new agent.
+   - In the Admin panel, go to the Agents menu, click on Add New Agent, and set up account credentials for each new agent.

 <p align="center">
   <img src="https://i.imgur.com/Y2nXl7Q.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

 5. **Create New Users:**
-   - Enter the Agents panel, open the Users menu, click on Add User, and create the account credentials for each new user.
+   - In the Agents panel, go to the Users menu, click on Add User, and create account credentials for each new user.

 <p align="center">
   <img src="https://i.imgur.com/brPLjiI.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

 6. **Define SLAs (Service Level Agreements):**
-   - Enter the Admin panel, open the Manage menu, click on SLA, and create any needed SLAs.
+   - Access the Admin panel, go to the Manage menu, click on SLA, and create any needed SLAs.

 <p align="center">
   <img src="https://i.imgur.com/u5HZAyP.png" height="80%" width="80%" alt="Configuration Steps">
 </p>

 7. **Create Help Topics:**
-   - Enter the Admin panel, open the Manage menu, click on Help Topics, and click on Add New Help Topic.
+   - In the Admin panel, go to the Manage menu, click on Help Topics, and click on Add New Help Topic.

 <h2 align="center">osTicket Configurations are Complete</h2>

-Now that the configurations have been set in place, you can utilize osTicket as a proper ticketing system.
-You can create tickets and allocate them as if you were in a real environment.
+With these configurations in place, osTicket is ready to serve as an effective ticketing system.
+Utilize its features to create, manage, and allocate tickets seamlessly.